matryx/nanome-docs/docs/help/pchardware.md

 # Minimum and Recommended PC Specs

+Nanome can be run on PC and used in 2D mode, or in PCVR with a compatible connected headset.

-## What are the System Requirements to run Nanome in VR?
+## What are the System Requirements to run Nanome on PC?
 #### The recommended specs for desktop computer:
 - Intel i7
 - RTX 3060 GPU